Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: Representations of the Thompson groups and of the Cuntz alegbra in the literature

 Olesen in his PhD thesis \cite{olesen2016thompson} (under the supervision of Haagerup and Musat, and following an advice of Monod) expanded on the pioneering work of Garncarek by generalising the representations above.
 Let $AC$ denote the set of increasing homeomorphisms $\psi$ of $[0,1]$ such that for all $g\in F$ we have that

 is {\it absolutely continuous}.
 Then the family of representations is given by

 where $\kappa_s$ is extended in the obvious way to be defined on absolutely continuous functions.

 The author proved a nice characterisation of irreducibility and equivalence.
 The representations $\kappa_s^\psi$ are irreducible if and only if the action of $F^\psi$ on $([0,1], L)$ is ergodic.
 Further, if $t=s$, then $\kappa_s^\psi \cong \kappa_t^\varphi$ if and only if the measures $\psi_*L, \varphi_*L$ are equivalent.
 In the case when $t\neq s$, then the forward direction continues to hold; however, sufficient conditions for equivalence are unknown.
+While the above provide a nice interpretation of irreducibility and equivalence for $(\kappa_s^\psi)$ in terms of measure theoretic language, Olesen does note that it is not always obvious to distinguish between different classes of measures and thus can be difficult to detect equivalence classes of representations.

-As one would expect, the above generalised family of representations also remain to be Pythagorean.
+As one would expect, the above generalised family of representations are Pythagorean.
 To show this, we only need to provide an extension of $\kappa_s^\psi$ to a representation of $\cO$.
 We start by extending the Koopman representation of $F$ to the Cuntz algebra $\cO$.
 Define the functions $g_i, g_i^*$ on $[0,1]$ for $i=0,1$:

 where $x\in [0,1]$ and $\chi_A$ is the characteristic function for a subset $A \subset [0,1]$.
 Then define the isometries $S_i \in B(L^2([0,1]))$ by

 whose adjoints are defined in the same way but replacing $g_i$ with $g_i^*$.
 It is easy to verify that the above isometries defines a representation $\sigma:s_i\mapsto S_i,i=1,0$ of $\cO$ and is an extension of the Koopman representation of $F$.
 Note that the Koopman representation is equivalent to $\kappa_1^{\id}$ (where $\id$ is the identity function on $[0,1]$) and is also equivalent to the Pythagorean representation induced by $(1/\sqrt{2}, 1/\sqrt{2}, \C)$, see Proposition 6.2 in \cite{Brothier-Jones}.